ppy/osu-wiki/wiki/Beatmap_Editor/Song_Setup/en.md

 #### Technical

-The length a circle/fruit remains on the screen (without mods) ranges from 1800ms at AR0 to 450ms at AR10.
+The length a hit object remains on the screen (without mods) ranges from 1800ms at AR0 to 450ms at AR10.

 There are four mods which alter approach rate timing when activated: